Overview of Mechanical Ventilation

 Respiratory Mechanics

-Normal inspiration generates negative intrapleural pressure, which creates a pressure gradient between the atmosphere and the alveoli, resulting in air inflow.
+Normal spontaneous breathing generates negative intrapleural pressure, which creates a pressure gradient between the atmosphere and the alveoli, resulting in air flowing inward.
 In mechanical ventilation, the pressure gradient results from increased (positive) pressure of the air source.

 equation

 Resistive pressure is the product of circuit resistance and airflow.
-In the mechanically ventilated patient, resistance to airflow occurs in the ventilator circuit, the endotracheal tube, and, most importantly, the patient’s airways.
+In a patient being treated with mechanical ventilation, resistance to airflow occurs in the ventilator circuit, the endotracheal tube, and, most importantly, the patient’s airways.
 (NOTE: Even when these factors are constant, an increase in airflow increases resistive pressure.)

 PEEP = positive end-expiratory pressure.